actions-marketplace-validations/btsavvy_pub-action-get-content/README.md

 # pub-action-get-content

-"This action fetches the content of the specified repository.
+"This action fetches the content of the specified repository, optionally replacing placeholder attributes as depicted below, and downloads the updated file to the current directory.
 The inputs are:

 owner: The owner of the repository (required).